0joseDark/0joseDark/README.md

 - 👀 I’m a research scientist! and do (Reverse engineer)
 -  .
 I'm curious, I love discovering how it works, animates or machines
+-  .
+I loved python, and AI, thank you
 - - I have the [dream](https://github.com/0joseDark/dream/blob/main/en-README.md), to send machines to Mars to build for humans!
 - 🌱 I’m currently learning python, LMs and studying a little web designer.
 I like to read [medium.com](https://medium.com)
 - I intend to create a working group, and then a sandbox to train machines, this in a simulation, I like OpenSim, but we can do ROS, it is already done with a simulator, and act in real life, with a robot, you have VR glasses, you are driving the robot in the sandbox, the idea is to make the bots/robot, here on earth it's fun, all remote of course